ChiefWoof/Updated-Leaderboard/documentation/structures/country.md

 ### Attributes

 > [!WARNING]
 > Setters are NOT used for attributes.
-Functions are the intended way to edit values:
+Functions are the intended way to edit values

 *Required*